UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 ![](images/strand_selection_mode.png)

-Now click the strand and press Ctrl+C (or Cmd+C on Mac) to copy it.
+Now click the strand and press Ctrl+C (the Ctrl key on Windows or Linux behaves the same as the Cmd key on Mac) to copy it.

 ![](images/strand_selected.png)